The Estate (2022 film): Production

-Signature and Capstone announced that Dean Craig was writing and directing The Estate in December 2021, and Toni Collette and Anna Faris would star in the film along.
+Signature and Capstone announced that Dean Craig was writing and directing The Estate in December 2021, and Toni Collette and Anna Faris would star in the film.
 In the following months, Kathleen Turner, Rosemarie DeWitt, Keyla Monterroso Mejia, David Duchovny, and Ron Livingston joined the cast.

 Filming took place in New Orleans between February and March 2022.

 Release and reception

 Signature released the film to limited theaters on November 4, 2022.
 It released on DVD on January 10, 2023.